 Where We’re Going

-The next two posts in this series will leverage the material here and use the more complex examples in the CFD Python tutorial to explore advanced Chapel topics.
+The next posts in this series will leverage the material here and use the more complex examples in the CFD Python tutorial to explore advanced Chapel topics.
 In those posts, we’ll see some more realistic and exciting results like those from a 2D cavity-flow simulation depicted below.

-In this series’ third post, we’ll explore using Chapel for multi-node (or distributed memory) execution of larger CFD simulations.
+In this series’ third and fourth posts, we’ll explore using Chapel for multi-node (or distributed memory) execution of larger CFD simulations.
 This will be especially useful for scientists/researchers/students who are interested in using Chapel to expand the size of their simulations beyond the limits of a single computer.
 They’ll also be useful for those who have achieved scale with other CFD stacks like C++/MPI, but would prefer to work with a friendlier and more productive language.

 2D Cavity Flow Example